msc-dtss/super6assignment/README.md

-# super6assignment
+# Super 6 Rugby
-First Assignment for the 2019 MSc for Digital &amp; Technology Solutions Specialist
+This is for the First Assignment for the 2019 MSc for Digital &amp; Technology Solutions Specialist.

+## Why Rugby?
+The day we started brainstorming our plan together, it was the start of the 2019 Rugby World Cup, so why not?

 # Group:
 * [Chris](https://github.com/TheQuietPotato)